Methods to integrate multinormals and compute classification measures: Matlab toolbox: functions and examples

 \section{Matlab toolbox: functions and examples}

-For an integration problem, the toolbox provides a function that inputs the normal parameters and the integration domain (as quadratic coefficients or a ray-trace or implicit function), and outputs the integral and its complement, the boundary points computed, and a plot of the normal probability or function probability view.
-The function for a classification problem inputs normal parameters, priors, outcome values and an optional classification boundary, and outputs the coefficients of the quadratic boundary $\beta$ and points on it, the error matrix and discriminability indices $d'_b$, $d'_a$ and $d'_e$, and produces a normal probability or function probability plot.
-With sample input, it additionally returns the coefficients of $\gamma$ and points on it, error matrices and $d'_b$ values corresponding to classification accuracies of the samples using $\beta$ and $\gamma$, and the mapped scalar decision variables $\beta(\bm{x})$ and $\gamma(\bm{x})$ from the samples.
-The toolbox also provides functions to compute pdf's, cdf's and inverse cdf's of functions of normals.
+For an integration problem, the toolbox provides the function \code{integrate\_normal} that inputs the normal parameters and the integration domain (as quadratic domain coefficients, limits of a rectangular domain, a ray-trace domain function or an implicit domain function), and outputs the integral and its complement, the boundary points computed, and a plot of the normal probability or function probability view.
+The toolbox also provides functions \code{norm\_fun\_pdf}, \code{norm\_fun\_cdf} and \code{norm\_fun\_inv} to compute pdf's, cdf's and inverse cdf's of functions of (multi)normals.
+The function \code{classify\_normals} for a binary classification problem inputs normal parameters, priors, outcome values and an optional classification boundary, and outputs the coefficients of the quadratic boundary $\beta$ and points on it, the error matrix and discriminability indices $d'_b$, $d'_a$ and $d'_e$, and produces a normal probability or function probability plot.
+Optionally, it can also return the contributions to $d'$ from each dimension along with a divided color-bar in the plot.
+With sample input, it first estimates the normal parameters (means, covariances and priors) and returns the optimal boundary $\beta$, and also which sample points were correctly classified.
+In addition, it returns the coefficients of the sample-optimal boundary $\gamma$ and points on it, error matrices and $d'_b$ values of classifying the samples using $\beta$ and $\gamma$, and the mapped scalar decision variables $\beta(\bm{x})$ and $\gamma(\bm{x})$ from the samples.
+The ability of scaling the $d'$, by either warping the multivariate distributions, or their scalar decision variables, is available in this function in the options \code{d\_scale} and \code{d\_scale\_type}.
+The function \code{classify\_normals\_multi} for classifying multiple normals.

-Many different example problems, including every problem discussed in this paper (examples in figs. \ref{fig:2_examples}, \ref{fig:3_binary_class}, \ref{fig:4_discriminability} and \ref{fig:5_ROC}, tests in figs. \ref{fig:6_normality_check} and \ref{fig:7_performance}, and research applications in fig. \ref{fig:8_examples_vision}) are available as interactive demos in the `getting started' live script of the toolbox, and can be easily adapted to other problems.
+Many different example problems, including every problem discussed in this paper (examples in figs. \ref{fig:2_examples}, \ref{fig:3_binary_class}, \ref{fig:4_discriminability}, \ref{fig:6_ROC} and \ref{fig:7_dprime_scaling}, tests in figs. \ref{fig:8_normality_check} and \ref{fig:9_performance}, and research applications in fig. \ref{fig:10_examples_vision}) are available as interactive demos in the `getting started' live script of the toolbox, and can be easily adapted to other problems.